Epic Norway Itinerary: 2 Weeks Road Trip Along the Best Fjords

 Driving distance/time.
 The actual driving distance is not that big, but scenic roads, ferry crossings, and lots of photo stops quickly add up.
 The total driving distance for this itinerary is 215km.

 Accommodation.
-Sogndal town and area has several really nice hotels.
-We stayed one night at the beautiful Hofslund Fjord Hotel in Sogndal town itself.
+The area around Sogndal has several really nice hotels.
+We stayed at the beautiful Hofslund Fjord Hotel in Sogndal town for 1 night.

 Day 9: Sogndal to Geiranger